2021/22 WORA Award Winners

 Ruth Baker U19 (Belle) Leadership Award - “long term dedication and commitment”

-Louise E. Holloway Memorial Award for Volunteer of the Year - “willing to contribute”
+Louise E. Holloway Memorial Award - Volunteer of the Year - “willing to contribute”

-Steph Nugent Assistant Coach of the Year Award
+Stephanie Nugent Award - Assistant Coach of the Year

 The recipient of this award reflects the coaching standards of the West Ottawa Ringette Association, which include:

-Stephanie Nugent was an active member of our ringette community for many years - as both a player and as a coach.
-Unfortunately, Steph passed away much too soon in November 2020 at the age of 48 from Breast Cancer.
-Steph was a constant presence at the rink from the time her daughter Carmen started playing ringette in Bunnies.
+Stephanie Nugent was an active member of our ringette community for many years - as both a player and coach.
+Unfortunately, Steph passed away much too soon in November 2020 at the age of 48 from breast cancer.
+Steph was a constant presence at the rink from the time her daughter, Carmen, started playing ringette in Bunnies.
 A passionate promoter of the sport of ringette, she could always be counted on to help out at Bunnies and Come Try Ringette events.
-After being a Head Coach at the Novice levels for several years, Steph took on the role of Assistant Coach as Carmen moved up to U12 and into the competitive stream.
+After being a Head Coach at the Novice levels for several years, Steph took on the role of Assistant Coach as Carmen moved up to U12 and into the Competitive stream.
 Steph fulfilled the role of Assistant Coach for many years up to U16 as her daughter progressed in the sport.
-Steph continued to fulfil the role of Assistant Coach even as she was undergoing cancer treatments.
+Steph continued to fulfill the role of Assistant Coach even as she was undergoing cancer treatments.